220328-Java-Full-Stack-AWS/Curriculum-Notes/notes/Week2-Ethan/Day4Notes.md

 # collections vs Collection vs Collections
 - collections are just a collection of entities
-- Collection: is the interface within the Collection API
+- Collection: is the interface within the Collections API
 - Collections: is a utility class that has static, convient methods that operate on data structures in the Collections API